gboulant/musicall/README.md

 The executable program [cmds/plotwave](cmds/plotwave) shows how to plot the wave form using the matplotlib python library.
-It is in fact a techical demonstration of how to call go functions from a python context using C go.
+It is in fact a technical demonstration of how to call go functions from a python context using C go.